cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 1. The device will boot, open the palera1n loader app, and hit install
 1. Sileo should have appeared on your homescreen

-Once palera1n says done, tweaks should now be functional.
-You can find a list of compatible tweaks [here](https://github.com/itsnebulalol/ios15-tweaks).

 To revert the jailbreak, follow <router-link to="/removing-palera1n/">Removing palera1n</router-link>.